Department of Numbers

 Gainesville, Florida Unemployment

-The BLS reported that the unemployment rate for Gainesville fell 0.1 percentage points in March 2012 to 7.2%.
-For the same month, the metro unemployment rate was 1.8 percentage points lower than the Florida rate.
-The unemployment rate in Gainesville peaked in December 2010 at 8.8% and is now 1.6 percentage points lower.
+The BLS reported that the unemployment rate for Gainesville rose 0.1 percentage points in May 2023 to 2.7%.
+For the same month, the metro unemployment rate was 0.1 percentage points higher than the Florida rate.
+The unemployment rate in Gainesville peaked in May 2020 at 8.8% and is now 6.1 percentage points lower.
+From a post peak low of 2.5% in January 2023, the unemployment rate has now grown by 0.2 percentage points.
 You can also compare Gainesville unemployment with unemployment in other cities.

 Unemployment Rate: Gainesville, Florida, National